The Relationship Between Alzheimer's and Alcohol Use Disorder

-Up to 78 percent of people with alcoholism have some brain damage.1 Heavy drinking of 8 or more beverages per week makes Alzheimer’s progress faster, according to a 2017 study.3 An earlier study found that people who engaged in binge drinking once a month were more likely to have the worst cognitive declines.
-The same study found that those who binge drink twice a month more than doubled their decline.4
+Up to 78 percent of people with alcoholism have some brain damage.1 Heavy drinking of 8 or more beverages per week makes Alzheimer's progress faster, according to a 2017 study.3 An earlier study found that people who engaged in binge drinking once a month were more likely to have the worst cognitive declines.
+The same study found that binge drinking twice a month more than doubled their decline.4

 Alcohol use disorder can cause unique problems when combined with Alzheimer's.
 These conflicts can include: